bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Okay and if I understand correctly basically everyone and when I say everyone I mean everyone that's you know has enough expertise to have an opinion in the first place, agrees that at least the bugs are problems.
 There's maybe at most like some conversation about the best way to solve these problems, whether these are the best ways.
 But the problems are real.
-There's no one that says, no, these are actually futures, right?
+There's no one that says, no, these are actually features, right?
 These are just real problems, bugs that exist in the Bitcoin protocol.

 Sjors: 00:15:45